YellowOnion/steam-runtime-tools/README.md

 `./sysroot/run-in-sysroot.py`:

     ./sysroot/run-in-sysroot.py apt-get update
-    ./sysroot/run-in-sysroot.py meson ...
+    ./sysroot/run-in-sysroot.py meson --prefix="$(pwd)/_build/prefix" _build
-    rm -fr $(pwd)/_build/relocatable-install
-    ./sysroot/run-in-sysroot.py ninja ...
+    ./sysroot/run-in-sysroot.py ninja -C _build
-    ./sysroot/run-in-sysroot.py ./build-relocatable-install.py ...
+    (etc.)

 (Or put them in different locations and pass the `--sysroot` and `--tarball` options to `./sysroot/run-in-sysroot.py`.)

-The relocatable install goes into`_build/relocatable-install` (or whatever you used as the `--prefix`), and a compressed version ends up in the directory passed as an argument to `--archive`.
+The relocatable install goes into `relocatable-install` (or whatever you used as the `--output`), and a compressed version ends up in the directory passed as an argument to `--archive`.

 Instructions for testing